chimericdream/worldofpannotia.com/src/_psionic_powers/swarm-of-crystals.md

   powerResistance: "No"
   powerPoints: 3
   description: |
     Thousands of tiny crystal shards spray forth in an arc from your hand.
 These razorlike crystals slice everything in their path.
-Anyone caught in the cone takes 3d4 points of slashing damage.
+Anyone caught in the cone takes {% die_roll 3 4 0 %} points of slashing damage.
   augment: |
-    For every additional power point you spend, this power's damage increases by 1d4 points.
+    For every additional power point you spend, this power's damage increases by {% die_roll 1 4 0 %} points.
 ---